Google Scholar

 Description

-The Google Scholar Search endpoint allows you to search for academic papers, articles, and research on Google Scholar.
-The query parameter should be a URL-encoded query string that follows Google's search parameter format.
+The Scholar Search endpoint allows you to search for academic papers, articles, and research across the scholarly literature.
+The query parameter should be a URL-encoded query string that follows Google's search parameter format — q= for the search terms, plus optional num= (results per page, up to 200) and start= (result offset for pagination).

 Authentication